FAQ

 Do I need to install Bower?

-No. Bower runs directly in your browser, so you can open it online and start working immediately.
+No. Bower runs directly in your web browser such as Google Chrome, Safari, and Microsoft Edge.
+Therefore you can open it online and start working immediately.

 Who is Bower for?